Amna Mawaz Khan

 Amna Mawaz Khan (آمنہ مواز خان, born July 22, 1989) is a Pakistani dancer, theatre artist, feminist and political worker.
-She is founding member of Women Democratic Front.
+She is a founding member of Women Democratic Front.

 Early life and education

 Khan was born in Rawalpindi on July 22, 1989.
 She got her early education from Khaldunia High School, Islamabad.
 She completed her bachelor's degree in arts from University of the Punjab.
 She studied her master's degree in Pakistan studies in 2013 from National Institute of Pakistan Studies, Quaid-i-Azam University Islamabad.
 She is doing Masters in transcultural studies at the Heidelberg University.

 Dance

 Khan began classical dance learning at the age of 11 from renowned dancer Indu Mitha in her school, Mazmoon-e-Shauq and learnt from her for 11 years.
 After that, she started teaching dance for six years.
 Khan also did a short course in contemporary dance and choreography from Trinity Laban Conservatoire in Greenwich, London, England.

 From 2016 to 2018, Khan worked as dance instructor and head choreographer of the permanent dance ensemble, the National Performing Arts Group, at the Pakistan National Council of Arts, Islamabad.
 Khan aims to preserve this rare classical dance in the country and pass the art on to others.

 Khan has also learnt and explored Kathak, Uday Shankar's style of dance and Pakistani folk dances.
 She has performed and given workshops across Pakistan as well as in America, China, India, Switzerland and the United Kingdom.
 She has performed on various occasions with Tehreema Mitha (daughter of Indu Mitha), who is also a renowned classical dancer, living in USA.
 Khan has performed her dance in many art and literature festivals.
 Khan was featured in a documentary "How She Moves" which was displayed in Portland Film Festival.

 She wrote a perspective Raqs-e-Mahavaar in the book Period Matters: Menstruation in South Asia written by Farah Ahamed with expressions through Bharatanatyam choreography and its genesis.

 She performed in 16th International Urdu Conference in Arts Council of Pakistan Karachi in December 2023.